 Don’t worry.
 We all have a slight addiction to instant gratification.
 For those scanners who overlooked the main meal, here is your dessert.

 - Let go of the idea that it’s to convey an exact picture

 - Don’t over-do it with your adjectives, metaphors, or showing off your writing skills

 - Integrate your description with the rest of the scene

 - Read more!
 Learn from good and bad examples of descriptive writing

+We hope you learned a few new things about how to write a descriptive paragraph.
 And for heaven’s sake, try to avoid purple prose.
 The overuse of sensory language, descriptive adjectives, and specific details might impress your fifth-grade teacher but certainly not the average reader.

 Still feeling stuck?
 We provide 1:1 coaching and support to writers just like you.

 Read more about writing coach rates or check out our plans here.